 District Court of Western Australia At:

-Notice of defa ult (entry for trial) Number:
+Notice of default (entry for trial) Number: Number:

 Matter [Names of all parties]

 Notice to all parties The plaintiff has not entered this action for trial as required.
 Unless the plaintiff enters this action for trial on or before [date], this action will become inactive.
-Despite the above, any party other than the plaintiff may now enter this action for trial, and may do so even if the action has become inactive.
+Despite the above, any party other than the plaintiff may now enter this action for trial, and may do so even if the action has

-Seal of Court Date:
+Seal of Court become inactive.
+Date: